-The quantitation results are displayed in a grid control, spreadsheet-style.
-More about this on the next slide

-Below the grid is a chromatogram window.
-This is displaying the TIC plus extracted ion chromatograms for the three components, light, medium, and heavy.

-When you click on an XIC, the scan window at the bottom shows the precursor region of the survey scan.
+The quantitation results are displayed in a new grid control at the top right.
+Click on a protein to display a list of quantified peptides.
+Click on a peptide to display the TIC plus extracted ion chromatograms for the three components: light, medium, and heavy.
+The scan window at the bottom right shows the precursor region of the selected survey scan.
 The observed spectrum is in red.
 This is overlaid with black traces showing the isotope distributions calculated for the ratio being reported.
 You can make a visual judgement about the quality of the fit.
 The overlay can be turned on and off using a context menu.